S-01962

 Plain Language

-Any person doing business in New York that makes available an AI decision system intended to interact with consumers must disclose to each consumer that they are interacting with an AI system.
-This obligation applies broadly — not just to deployers of high-risk systems but to any person making a consumer-facing AI system available.
-The disclosure is not required where a reasonable person would find it obvious they are interacting with AI.
-Note that unlike the high-risk obligations in §§ 1551–1552, this applies to all AI decision systems intended to interact with consumers, not just high-risk systems.
+Any person doing business in New York — including deployers — that offers an AI decision system intended to interact with consumers must disclose to each consumer that they are interacting with an AI system.
+The disclosure obligation is conditional: it does not apply where a reasonable person would find it obvious they are interacting with AI.
+This applies to all AI decision systems intended for consumer interaction, not just high-risk systems.
+The broader 'person doing business in this state' scope means this obligation reaches beyond the defined developer/deployer roles.

 Statutory Text